spiceai/docs/spiceaidocs/docs/components/data-accelerators/data-refresh.md

         SELECT * FROM accelerated_dataset WHERE city = 'Seattle'
 ```

 The `refresh_sql` parameter can be updated at runtime on-demand using `PATCH /v1/datasets/:name/acceleration`.
-This change is temporary and will revert at the next runtime restart.
+This change is temporary and will revert to the `spicepod.yml` definition at the next runtime restart.

 Example: